Last Updated: May 9, 2026

 - Dinos are caused by a combination of a lack of biodiversity and lack of nutrients in a saltwater aquarium

-- Dinoflagellates can light without nutrients and off lighting.
+- Dinoflagellates can live without nutrients and off lighting.
 Sunlight and lighting will make things worse

 - There are several ways to get rid of Dinos, but the most tried and true is adding biodiversity and dosing nitrates and phosphates to maintain minimal levels for other algae to grow